akadesilva/q-dev-headless/README.md

 - Check that the authentication URL and code were correctly entered
 - Check the task logs for any error messages
 - Verify that the Amazon Q credentials secret contains the correct SSO URL and region
+- Ensure you've subscribed to the SNS topic to receive authentication emails

 ### Task Failures